|

 heat exchanger is coiled within the cylinder.
 Coils can be

-used to impart or extract heat depending on design.
+used to impart or extract heat depending on design function.
 A

 cylinder (or process) is normally referred to as 'indirect'